-- 5. Make a drawing in your notebook that shows the location of the wells in the electrophoresis box.
-Record which solution you will place in each well. - 6.
-Set the P-20 micropipette to 10.0 μ L and put on a pipette tip. - 7.
-Draw up $10.0 \mu L$ of S1 into the pipette. - 8.
+5. Make a drawing in your notebook that shows the location of the wells in the

+- 6. Set the P-20 micropipette to 10.0 μL and put on a pipette tip. - 7.
+Draw up 10.0 μL of S1 into the pipette. - 8.
 Dispense the S1 into the well you've designated for that solution by doing the following: - a.
 Place your elbow on the table to steady your pipette hand.
 If needed, also use your other hand to support your pipette hand. - b.
 Lower the pipette tip until it is under the buffer but just above the well.